annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/README.md

  ## Changes you can make to the code
-If you used a different pin than pin#21, you can change the number on Line 7 in the code to whatever pin you used
+If you used a different pin than pin#21, you can change the number on line 7 in the code to whatever pin you used
 ```led = LED(21)```

 To change the speed of the morse code, you can change the percent of the speed in line 8